 To do this, we can set breakpoints to the left of the line of code where you want the program to stop.

 The program will run until it reaches the breakpoint, allowing you to examine the state of the program.
-This is useful for seeing the state of variables and logic at different points in the program.
+This is useful for seeing the state of variables and the logic at different points in the program.

 There are many more debugging tools, such as conditional breakpoints, stack visualization… you can explore them gradually.

-Environment Configuration for C++
+Configuring the Environment for C++

 To access the options, right-click on the project and select Properties.